MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab01_Install_the_App.md

 ### Task 1 – Navigate to Customer Service Hub Application

-1. Go back to <wwllab006.crm.dynamics.com>
+1. Go back to the new environment you created in the previous lab.
+2. Click the link under **Environment URL**.
+This will take you to your list of published apps.

 2. Select **Customer Service Hub** from the list of published apps.